-- 1. The Information Services Committee shall be a Committee of the Council and the General Board, and shall consist of: - (a) the Vice-Chancellor (or a duly appointed deputy) as Chair; - (b) three persons appointed by the Council after consultation with the General Board; - (c) one person appointed by the Council who is not a member of the Regent House; - (d) three persons appointed from among the Heads of the Schools by the General Board; - (e) two persons appointed by the Colleges' Committee; - (f) one person appointed by the Library Syndicate; - (g) the Registrary; - (h) two [members of the University in statu pupillari] $\langle registered students \rangle$ , co-opted by the Committee, one of whom shall be a graduate student; - (i) one person co-opted by the Committee, although it shall not be obligatory for the Committee to exercise this power. - 2.
-The Director of Information Services shall be the executive officer of the Committee. - 3.
+- 1. The Information Services Committee shall be a Committee of the Council and the General Board, and shall consist of: - (a) the Vice-Chancellor (or a duly appointed deputy) as Chair; - (b) three persons appointed by the Council after consultation with the General Board; - (c) one person appointed by the Council who is not a member of the Regent House; - (d) three persons appointed from among the Heads of the Schools by the General Board; - (e) two persons appointed by the Colleges' Committee; - (f) one person appointed by the Library Syndicate; - (g) the Registrary; - (h) two registered students, co-opted by the Committee, one of whom shall be a graduate student; - (i) one person co-opted by the Committee, although it shall not be obligatory for the Committee to exercise this power.

+- 2. The Director of Information Services shall be the executive officer of the Committee. - 3.
 The appointment of members in classes (b), (c), (d), (e) and (f) shall be made in the Michaelmas Term for periods of four years from 1 January following.
 Two members in class (b), the member in class (c), one member in class (d) and one member in class (e) shall be appointed to serve in a year when the calendar year is odd; one member in class (b), two members in class (d), one member in class (e) and the member in class (f) shall be appointed to serve in a year when the calendar year is even.
-Co-opted members in classes (f) and (f) shall serve until 31 December of the year following that in which they are co-opted, provided that if a member in class (f) ceases to be [f] in statu pupillari f a registered student f he or she shall thereupon cease to be a member in that class.
+Co-opted members in classes (f) and (f) shall serve until 31 December of the year following that in which they are co-opted, provided that if a member in class (f) ceases to be a registered student he or she shall thereupon cease to be a member in that class. - 4.
+The Registrary shall appoint the Secretary of the Committee, in consultation with the Chair.